alex-af/ful/README.md

-# Convert UNSIGNED LONG to FLOAT, FLOAT to UNSIGNED LONG
+# Arduino library Convert UNSIGNED LONG to FLOAT, FLOAT to UNSIGNED LONG
 functions get value from pointer and convert to other data ty